-Veteran’s Dog Tag Returned By Helpful Foreign Stranger Decades After Vietnam WarThe Veterans Site
+Veteran’s Dog Tag Returned by Helpful Foreign Stranger Decades After Vietnam WarMatthew Russell

 British Vietnam history buff Charles Thompson traveled with friends to Southeast Asia in 2014 to take the trip of a lifetime.
 Fascinated by the huge cultural impact the Vietnam War had on the world, he set out to tour the area and learn as much as he could about the conflict.
 Because England wasn’t involved in the war, Thompson didn’t learn much about it growing up, but the significance of what he found there was plain to see.
 Traveling from Saigon to Hanoi in a span of two weeks, Thompson came upon a local man selling artifacts discovered in the jungle.
 He learned it was a common practice for locals to scour the forests with metal detectors and sell their findings to tourists.
 One artifact happened to catch his eye.
 On the table was a rusted dog tag.
 The minute he saw the tag, he knew he had an opportunity to reunite the tag with the family of the soldier.

 Assuming the dog tag must belong to a fallen soldier, Thompson began researching information on the Internet, but a service number search revealed nothing.